upex-galaxy/upex-cypress-demo/docs/running_pipelines_locally.md

 ## Notes

-Ensure that you have configured any necessary secrets and environment variables (such as Trello credentials or other tokens) before running the tests.
+Make sure to have the necessary secrets configured in your `.env` file in the local environment (like Trello credentials or any other secret) before running the tests.
 This will mimic the behavior of the CI/CD pipeline, but it will execute on your local machine.